 Candidates must earn and submit 20 CCB approved continuing education units in order to apply to sit for a CCB examination.
 CEUs must:

-Include 10 earned from “live” training events, which include face-to-face training events or real-time web
+Include 10 earned from “live” training events, which include face-to-face training events or real-time web conferences.

 Be earned within the 12-month period preceding the date of the exam.